hoccer/wall-puppet-configuration/README.md

 Provides a puppet manifest with basic modules for a Hoccer XO WebClient Backend.

-Following the steps below all packages, dependencies and modules required (including this repository) are downloaded and applied using _puppet apply_.
+Following the steps below, most packages, dependencies and modules required (including this repository) are downloaded and applied using _puppet apply_.
 Make sure that an appropriate SSL certificate is present to clone the required repositories from GitHub.
 This can be achieved by installing one manually or by using ssh [agent forwarding](https://help.github.com/articles/using-ssh-agent-forwarding).
 For the latter you might need to make your key available via `ssh-add -K` first.

+**NOTE:** After provisioning, the [Bouncycastle Security Provider](https://github.com/hoccer/hoccer-talk-spike/wiki/TalkTool#install-bouncycastle-as-security-provider-in-the-jre) must be **installed manually** to `/usr/lib/jvm/java-7-openjdk-amd64`.

 ## Requirements